Boomrock/tanderwindex/replit.md

   - Corrected image URL double-path issue (/api/files//api/files/) by checking if path already contains /api/files/
   - Applied image path fixes to both SpecialistDetail and CrewDetail components
   - Added proper error handling and loading states for specialist data
+- July 1, 2025.
+Implemented comprehensive mobile responsiveness:
+  - Added mobile-optimized CSS media queries for screens under 768px
+  - Improved header with compact logo (W-S) on mobile devices
+  - Updated grid layouts from md:grid-cols to sm:grid-cols for better mobile breakpoints
+  - Reduced padding and spacing on mobile (py-12 to py-6, gap-8 to gap-4)
+  - Made buttons full-width on mobile for specialists and crews pages
+  - Optimized image galleries with smaller heights on mobile (h-32 to h-24)
+  - Enhanced card layouts to stack properly on small screens
+  - Improved typography scaling for mobile devices

 ## User Preferences